Peroni

 Molson Coors Beverage Company produces Peroni at its Albany, Georgia, brewery.

 Foundation and early history

+The original Peroni beer.
+4.7% abv.
+330 ml bottle.
+Former design which contained a portrait of Giovanni Peroni above the logo.

 Foundation by Giovanni Peroni in Vigevano

 The Peroni company was established under the founding family name in the town of Vigevano, Italy, in 1846.

 Due to booming business, a second brewery was built in Rome.
 The company was moved to Rome by Giovanni Peroni in 1864, six years prior to Rome becoming the Italian capital in 1870.
 Throughout the late 19th and early 20th centuries, the company became one of the most prominent brewing companies in the newly unified Italian nation.

 Advertising

 In the 1960s and through their expansion, Peroni Nastro Azzurro launched numerous successful advertising campaigns, keeping a strong focus upon the sea and sailing world; each campaign featuring a model styled in a sailor outfit and hat.

 In February 2021, Aston Martin F1 Team announced a partnership with Peroni to promote the Peroni Libera 0.0% alcohol-free beer brand.
 In 2024, Scuderia Ferrari HP announced that they would sign a multi-year partnership with the brand.